Xenuku/VicCrash-Viewer/README.md

 **Linux**
 - `sudo pip3 install pyqt5`

-You are now ready to use `python main.py` or edit the files and push to the repository, make sure to pull first.
+You are now ready to use `python main.py` to run the program so far or edit the files and push to the repository, make sure to pull first.